DCPSC Cybersecurity Conference

 Overview

 Cyber threats affect our daily lives by undermining the energy infrastructure and other critical infrastructures that support today and future generations.
-This conference will visualize and continue discussions around frameworks that elevate utility cyber vulnerabilities and the necessity of reporting requirements for utilities of cyber incidents.
+The annual DCPSC Cybersecurity Conference visualizes and continues discussions around frameworks that elevate utility cyber vulnerabilities and the necessity of reporting requirements for utilities of cyber incidents.

 Presenters